Prescriptions

 telephone

-Need to speak to our Dispensing Team?
+Need to speak to our Prescription Team?

 CAPICB.georgeclaresurgerydispensary@nhs.net